Dai Sil Kim-Gibson: Personal life

-Kiim-Gibson met her husband-to-be (Donald Gibson) while working at NEH and the two were wed on October 1, 1979.
-Don Gibson died in 2009.
+Kim-Gibson met her future husband, Donald Gibson, while working at NEH and the two were wed on October 1, 1979.
+They remained married until Gibson's death in 2009.

 In 2013, Don Gibson's posthumous memoir Iowa Sky was published by Shoulder Friends Press.
-The book was compiled and annotated by Kim-Gibson who and described their partnership as that of soulmates.
+The book was compiled and annotated by Kim-Gibson who described their partnership as that of soulmates.

 "Shoulder friends" was a term Kim-Gibson and her husband used to describe their close relationship.
 The term is a direct translation from the Korean word ‘eogaedongmu,' meaning friends who can put their arms around each other's shoulder.

-Kim-Gibson resides in New York City.
+Dr. Dai Sil Kim-Gibson died on October 22, 2023 at the age of 85.